2003 Grand Prix motorcycle racing season: Season summary

 Defending champion Valentino Rossi won his 3rd MotoGP championship in 2003, winning 9 races, highlighted by his win at Phillip Island where he was given a 10-second penalty for passing under a yellow flag and he overcame the penalty by winning the race with more than 10 seconds in hand.
 Rossi had become dissatisfied with his relationship with the Honda Racing Corporation and as the season progressed and HRC tried to get Rossi to sign a new contract, Rossi demurred until finally announcing at the end of the year that he would be leaving Honda.
 He soon signed with Yamaha and took Jeremy Burgess with him to be his crew chief.

 The season was marred by Daijiro Kato being killed at the first round at Suzuka.
 He lost control of his motorcycle on the approach to the Casio Triangle and hit a barrier at high speed.
 His heart was restarted by track paramedics, but he did not wake from a coma and died 2 weeks later.
 Controversy arose because the race was not red-flagged to allow Kato to be removed from the track with maximum care.
+Kato's death was the first rider to die in top-tier MotoGP class since Kevin Wrettom in 1984 500cc season.
+Kato's death would be the last motorsport fatality at the Suzuka Circuit until Jules Bianchi died as a result of his injuries following an accident at the 2014 Japanese Grand Prix in Formula One.
 Suzuka has since been removed from the MotoGP calendar.
 Teammate Sete Gibernau would inherit Kato's factory-spec RC211V.

 MotoGP rookies for 2003 included Nicky Hayden (Rookie of the Year), Troy Bayliss, Marco Melandri and Colin Edwards.
 A new constructor also arrived: Ducati.
 After much success in Superbike racing, Ducati returned to the premier-class of GP with their GP3.
 It made an immediate impression with its raw speed, and they finished the constructor's championship in second place, ahead of Yamaha and behind Honda.

 Just like in 1998, Honda motorcycles won 15 (9 for Repsol Honda, 4 for Gresini and 2 for Pons each) of 16 races in the premier MotoGP class season.